We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “It literally takes just a few seconds,” says Gersh.

 Occasionally, the string will be too short to grab, or it will be up in the uterus.
-Here, your provider will use a smaller medical tool to reach up there and grab it.
+In that case, your doctor will use a smaller medical tool to reach it.

 “If the patient can’t tolerate the discomfort of getting the string with a hook, then you would have to do a hysteroscopy, which is an invasive procedure that involves anesthetics… but this is very, very rare,” says Gersh.

-If you try this method and later decide that it isn’t for you, you can meet with your provider to have it removed.
-They can work with you to find a method that best suits your needs.
+If you try a copper IUD and later decide that it isn’t for you, you can meet with your provider to have it removed.
+You can then work with your doctor to find another birth control method that better suits your needs.